abdelhady-dev/would-you-rather/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-In the MyReads project, i create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that use to persist information as you interact with the application.
+In the "Would You Rather?"
+Project, i build a web app that lets a user play the “Would You Rather?” game.
+The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
+Answering "neither" or "both" is against the rules.
 <p align="right">(<a href="#top">back to top</a>)</p>